 These White Chocolate Coconut Brownies are the perfect blend of chewy coconut and sweet white chocolate.
 They're fudgy on the inside, crispy on top, and all over melt-in-your-mouth delicious!
 If you like coconut, you'll love these brownies!!

-Personally, I like coconut, but I’m not a big fan of white chocolate.
-Semi-sweet chocolate is more to my taste and is what I use when making Rocky Road Brownies, Cheesecake Brownies and Virtually Outrageous Brownies.
+Personally, I like coconut, but I'm not a big fan of white chocolate.
+Semi-sweet chocolate is more to my taste and is what I use when making Rocky Road Brownies and Cheesecake Brownies.
 Dark chocolate is also a favorite of mine.
-But, other than for Rich Chocolate Pecan Brownies, I haven’t used dark chocolate much for baking.
+But, other than for Rich Chocolate Pecan Brownies, I haven't used dark chocolate much for baking.

 - After greasing the bottom and sides of the baking dish, line the pan with enough parchment paper so the parchment overhangs the long sides.
 This will allow you to lift the brownies out of the baking dish once they've cooled.